rayony/excel-macro/README.md

 [Collection of Useful Excel VBA Script]

-1. Consolidate Workbooks / Merging Files (to be uploaded)
+[] 1.
+Consolidate Workbooks / Merging Files
+>to be uploaded

-2. Consolidate Worksheets / Merging TabPages (to be uploaded)
+[] 2.
+Consolidate Worksheets / Merging TabPages
+>to be uploaded

-3. Send as Email, via Lotus Note
+[X] 3.
+Send as Email, via Lotus Note

-4. Auto Filter and Split into New Workbooks by Filter (to be uploaded)
+[X] 4.
+Auto Filter and Split into New Workbooks by Filter
+>to be uploaded

-5. Counting Distinct Period
+[X] 5.
+Counting Distinct Period

-6. Apply Custom Sorting
+[X] 6.
+Apply Custom Sorting